Panic & Recover

 deferreturn bool

-- The
+}- The

-values can only exist on the stack and are not allocated on the heap.- The
+_panicstruct is used to store information about an active panic. _panicvalues can only exist on the stack and are not allocated on the heap.- The

-Scope of `panic`
+Scope of panic

-within the current Goroutine.
+paniconly triggers thedeferwithin the current Goroutine.

 package main